AndyMc3000/ci-ms3-pool-club/README.md

 #### <br> ####
 <hr>

+The deployment of the CPC site was dependent on the setup of, and integration between, a number of platforms/frameworks/tools and a NoSQL MongoDB database.

-This site was developed by firstly setting up a GitHub repository to store the website files.
+This site was deployed by firstly setting up a GitHub repository to store the website files.
 GitHub is a free online code hosting platform for websites or web applications, which enables version control and collaboration during the development of a project.
 A repository on GitHub containes all of a project's files and each file's revision history.
 You can learn more about GitHub and repositories here: [Click here to go to GitHub](https://docs.github.com/en/free-pro-team@latest/github)

 I then used the online GitPod Integrated Development Environment (or GitPod IDE) to write the code for the website.
 Once I was happy with a section of new code I commited or saved that to a staging area.
 Then, on a regular basis, I commited changes to the working version of the website on GitPod.
 These commits included a short description of what the changes do.
 I would then 'push' those changes from the GitPod IDE to my GitHub repository where the master set of files was updated.
 You can learn more about GitPod here: [Click here to go to GitPod](https://docs.github.com/en/free-pro-team@latest/github)